PQCraft/CLIBASIC/README.md

     reg add HKEY_CURRENT_USER\Console /v VirtualTerminalLevel /t REG_DWORD /d 0x00000001 /f```
     ```
 - On Linux if CLIBASIC is not run in a terminal it will attempt to open in XTerm.
 CLIBASIC will only read arguments if it is run in a terminal.
 - If the file `.clibasic_history` is present in the user's home directory CLIBASIC will automatically save history there.
-Run `_AUTOCMDHIST` to enable this feature.
+Run `_AUTOCMDHIST` or create the file `.clibasic_history` in your home/user folder to enable this feature.
 Remove the file to disable this feature.
 - CLIBASIC will look for `AUTORUN.BAS` (and `autorun.bas` on Linux) in the user's home directory and run the file if present.